 If you and your spouse have very little property or debt to divide or if you can agree on what constitutes marital property, how much it's worth, and how it should be divided, then you can probably handle this part of your divorce on your own.
 If you can't reach an agreement or feel like you need help coming to one, you should contact a mediator or reach out to an attorney who can represent you in court.

-If your case is relatively simple—for instance, you and your spouse don't have substantial assets or minor children together—and you agree with your spouse on the important issues, DIY is a real possibility.
+Otherwise, a DIY divorce is a real possibility if your case is relatively simple—for instance, you and your spouse don't have substantial or complicated assets to divide—and you agree with your spouse on the important issues.

 Collaborative divorce is another alternative to the traditional divorce process.
 It's similar to mediation in that the goal is to avoid court, but the specific process is quite different.
 With collaborative divorce, you and your spouse must both hire attorneys who are specially trained in collaborative law, and you have to commit to avoiding court.
 This process can be expensive, so it's important to do some research and learn all you can about collaborative divorce before you choose this path.

-If you're uncertain about which course to take as you prepare to tackle your divorce, keep in mind that you can consult with an attorney at any time without committing to hiring one.
+If you aren't sure which course to take as you prepare to tackle your divorce, keep in mind that you can consult with an attorney at any time without committing to hiring one.